-- 27. The Risk, Safety and Emergency Management Board (RSEMB) is the Council's strategic level group for corporate risk management, health and safety, emergency planning & business continuity.
+26. The Risk, Safety and Emergency Management Board (RSEMB) is the Council's strategic level group for corporate risk management, health and safety, emergency planning & business continuity.
 The RSEMB ensures the Council is resilient to disruptive challenges by providing leadership and co-ordination of the Council's arrangements in these areas.
-RSEMB maintains an overview of information governance risk and its chair is a member of the Information Governance Board. - 28.
-Each Department has a Risk, Safety and Emergency Management Group whose role is to consider and address information governance risk within that Department, as part of a wider risk management agenda.
+RSEMB maintains an overview of information governance risk.